High School Credit Programs

 You'll stay at the Palisades Stewardship Education Centre and a cooperative team of professionals (Parks Canada Education Team, GYPSD teachers and chaperones, and Jasper Raft Tour Guides) will ensure your learning is safe, interesting and most importantly, fosters an appreciation for water and water recreation in our mountain parks.

 This 3 credit locally developed course was developed by GYPSD#77 in partnership with Parks Canada.

 Option Four - Independent Student Registration - see separate tab!

 -Summer School!
-CALM, PE 10 and Rock and Pop Camp.
-Contact Estellita at the Learning Connection to express interest in Summer School 2018! firstname.lastname@example.org
+CALM and PE 10.
+Contact Krissten at the Learning Connection to express interest in Summer School 2018! firstname.lastname@example.org